Understanding the Importance of the Cryptographic Nonce in Security

 Nonce in symmetric encryption

 In symmetric encryption, the same key is used for both encryption and decryption.
 This means that if an attacker can somehow obtain the key, they can decrypt any message encrypted with that key.
-To prevent this, a nonce is often used in conjunction with the key to ensure that each message is unique, even if the same key is used.
+To prevent this, a nonce is often used in conjunction with the secret key to ensure that each message is unique, even if the same key is used.

 The nonce is combined with the key in a process known as salting.
 The salted key is then used to encrypt the message.
 Because the nonce is unique for each message, even if an attacker manages to obtain the key, they would still need the specific nonce used for each message to decrypt it.